Do I have to actually be in the city I select to use the app?

-Turns in real life have no effect on your heading on the virtual route.
+When you turn in real life, it has no effect on your heading on the virtual route.
 The virtual route itself is fixed.
 You can walk in any direction you want in real life.
 The app only measures the distance you travel and then advances your position along the virtual route by that same amount.
-So just walk anywhere and however you like!

 Can I have it use my steps to progress through the route instead of GPS?

 GPS mode is good for dedicated exercise walks outside.
-In this mode you have the benefit of the app telling you as you pass things even when the app is in the background, and your phone screen is dark (which is mostly the case while you are walking).
+In this mode, you have the benefit of the app telling you as you pass things right away — even when the app is in the background, and your phone screen is dark (which is mostly the case while you are walking).
 You can use your headphones and sound will mix with any music you have playing.

 Steps mode will use your steps to progress through the virtual route.
 This mode uses less power than the GPS mode and is a good choice to leave on throughout the day.
 Also, steps mode will track when you are walking inside or on a treadmill — something that GPS mode will not do.